zhaoxinf/FANzhaoxin666.github.io/index.md

 ## About Me
  I am now working at Carnegie Mellon University, supervised by Prof. [Min Xu](https://xulabs.github.io/min-xu/).
 I received my bachelor's degree from China University of Petroleum.
 I also have a great time researching computer vision at ByteDance, Neal, Psyai and DeepGLInt.
 My research interests lie in the area of computer vision and machine learning.
-I have been long working on place recognition, 6D pose estimation and human body reconstruction.
+I have been long working on place recognition, 6D pose estimation, human body reconstruction and medical image segmentation.
 Feel free to send me an email if you are interested in my research.

 ## Background